 The group experimented with pop and rock, making an interesting blend that led to the release of one of their best tracks “Sakura” back in 2012 for their album 大切なうた.

 Despite the fans’ interest in this group, MAX BOYS eventually disbanded in 2013 after releasing a total of 3 singles and a full album.
 Since then Hosoya hasn’t been part of any seiyuu unit project nor made his solo debut.

 Not many people know this but from 2010 to 2014, Hosoya used to write a monthly column for the free newspaper

 “Anikan“.
 It was well-received by his fans during the time it was serialized, due to that interest, or should we say, renewed interest in his columns, Hosoya decided to include them on what is called “細谷佳正のちょっと聞いてって～♪♪♪” (Listen to Yoshimasa Hosoya for a moment ~ ♪ ♪ ♪).

 The essay book includes all his columns over the years plus some new manuscripts he wrote after that (a total of 55).

 The essay book also came with exclusive photos from his childhood up until the present, a CD journal [It has come to our attention that there’s no CD included in the release – CDJAPAN states it but everyone who bought the essay book didn’t get that], an in-depth interview with him plus 109 questions answered about almost everything.

 Lack of social skills?

-Hosoya and everyone close to him have said it before: he can’t be close to technology because he doesn’t know how to deal with it.
+Hosoya and everyone close to him has said it before: he can’t be close to technology because he doesn’t know how to deal with it.

 And with this we conclude yet another Seiyuu Digest.
-Be on the on the lookout for next month’s Digest.
+Be on the lookout for next month’s Digest.